RioRocker97/birb_classifier/developer_note.md

     - found a way to implement openAI's completion API
 - 27/8/2021
     - openAI's completion API seem kinda big to be implemented for such a specific task like creating a chatbot . there must be a way to do it right and efficiently
+- 26/6/2021
+    - chatbot is kinda worked ! but it need to be polished more . some prompt that been feeding to openAI can be hard to interpret sometimes
+    - maybe i should try experimenting this prompting techniques a little more